MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 ## Get the latest firmware updates from your hardware provider
 Now you're ready to get your hardware provider's latest firmware updates.
 1. Visit the [Azure Stack HCI solutions](https://azure.microsoft.com/products/azure-stack/hci/) website.
-1. On the website, click [Azure Stack HCI Catalog](https://www.microsoft.com/cloud-platform/azure-stack-hci-catalog).
+1. On the website, select [Azure Stack HCI Catalog](https://www.microsoft.com/cloud-platform/azure-stack-hci-catalog).
 1. On the Preferred hardware vendor page of the catalog, under **Hardware partners**, reference your Azure Stack HCI hardware provider.
-1. Click the hardware provider's product name to go to the company's Azure Stack HCI solutions website to get the product's latest firmware updates.
+1. Select the hardware provider's product name to go to the company's Azure Stack HCI solutions website to get the product's latest firmware updates.

 ## Next steps
 To perform the next management task related to this article, see: